Saint Louis University offers employees tuition benefits including tuition remission and tuition exchange.

 The spouse and/or children (natural or adopted) of any full-time faculty, staff or Emeritus faculty are eligible for benefits under the tuition remission plan.

-Eligible participants can apply for dependent tuition remission benefit online through the University Banner Self-Service.
+Eligible participants can apply for dependent tuition remission benefit online through the Workday.
 A universal tuition remission application process allows you to apply once for tuition remission benefits.
 The approved applications will remain in place until you no longer meet the eligibility requirements.

 There is a tuition remission fee assessed on a per credit hour basis, as follows: